dotnet/vscode-csharp/CONTRIBUTING.md

 ## Updating the `Roslyn` Language Server Version

+In order to pull in new packages from upstreams into the msft_consumption feed we use for restoring, you will need to be a member of the 'CSharp VS Code Extension contributors' group in the [Azure Devops instance](https://dev.azure.com/azure-public/vside/_settings/teams).

 To update the version of the roslyn server used by the extension do the following:
 1. Find the the Roslyn signed build you want from [here](https://dnceng.visualstudio.com/internal/_build?definitionId=327&_a=summary).
 Typically the latest successful build of main is fine.
 2. In the official build stage, look for the `Publish Assets` step.
 In there you will see it publishing the `Microsoft.CodeAnalysis.LanguageServer.neutral` package with some version, e.g. `4.6.0-3.23158.4`.
 Take note of that version number.